freeburg logo

 The bad news about being laid off is that you'll almost certainly need to look for other jobs.
 These can be temporary jobs until you find a new job or more permanent employment.
 You will also want to immediately look into applying for tax benefits and public assistance you may be eligible for, such as health insurance subsidies.

-If you've been with the same employer long enough, you may receive severance pay or a severance package.
+If you've been with the same employer for long enough, you may receive severance pay or a severance package.
 This can reduce the financial blow of being laid off and give you more time in your job search, but severance may reduce or make you ineligible for unemployment benefits.
+But a company is not required to offer a severance package.

 Job assurance

-Furloughed employees usually resume their job when the furlough ends, while laid-off workers have no assurance that their employer will ever rehire them.
+Furloughed employees usually resume their job when the furlough ends, while workers who are laid off have no assurance that their employer will ever rehire them.
 Even seasonal workforces that experience temporary layoffs are not guaranteed placement from season to season.

 Choosing Between Furlough vs Laying Off Employees

-Although there is often no clear answer as to whether an employer should furlough or lay off employees, companies may be restricted in their choices.
+Although there is often no clear answer as to whether an employer should furlough or lay off employees, a company may be restricted in their choices.
 For example:

-Employees of a major corporation – one that either cannot lose market share or is part of the national security apparatus – are much more likely to be furloughed.
-This can be the case when a rotating employee schedule might open up more work while easing financial burdens.
+Employees of a major corporation – one that either cannot lose market share or is part of the national security apparatus – are much more likely to be furloughed, such as when a rotating employee schedule might open up more work while also easing financial burdens.

 Assuming your business has the freedom to choose between furloughs and layoffs, you’ll need to evaluate several factors to determine what works best for your organization and current situation.
 Employers must weigh the costs of each choice against what is best for their employees (both those being laid off and those who stay behind) as well as the impact of either choice on their reputation.